 Ulrik Ahrendt-Jensen points out that the transition to a care home is usually associated with many worries, insecurity and stress.

 “Many of these dilemmas can be addressed by our concept of ‘Housing for Life’, the idea being that you make the transition earlier in life, settle in and can stay there until the end,” he says.
-Housing for Life is flexible senior housing for people who would like to be able to stay in their own home for the rest of their life.
+The concept Housing for Life is flexible senior housing for people who would like to be able to stay in their own home for the rest of their life.
 The homes are built in connection with care homes, and residents can use the care home’s communal facilities, like a café and wellness facilities on a daily basis.

 “You can’t see from these homes that they can also be converted into assisted-living facilities.
 They are like ordinary homes, but with certain features,” he says.
 For example, wide doors, and level or step-free access: